-The Council of Gonville & Caius College invite applications for Richard Darlington Studentships.
-These studentships have been endowed by the family of Richard Darlington and are intended to help gifted students from Somaliland universities to undertake advanced work at Cambridge.
-They are open to candidates who are not already members of the College but who propose to register as graduate students in the University of Cambridge and follow an approved Master's postgraduate course.
+The Richard Darlington Studentships have been endowed by the family of Richard Darlington and are intended to help gifted students from Somaliland universities to undertake advanced work at Cambridge.
+They are open to candidates who are not already members of the College but who propose to register as Postgraduate students in the University of Cambridge and follow a Master's course.
 Students wishing to apply for a second BA may also be considered.

-The value of the Studentship will be determined after considering successful candidates' income from any other sources.
-Students will be expected to apply for national or international studentships or other research awards for which they may be eligible, for example, awards from the Cambridge Trusts or CISS (Cambridge International Scholarships).
+The Studentship usually covers University fees and a maintenance allowance for up to one year.
+The final value of the Studentship is determined after consideration of the successful candidate's income from other sources.
+Students should also apply for studentships or other research awards for which they may be eligible.

 Richard Darlington and the Gacmadheere Scholarship Fund